 - Partridge pea

 - Virginia creeper

-Whitetails also eat a variety of plant forbs such as ferns, vetches and herbaceous forages (forbs) from late March into the last days of summer when palatability drops off.
+Whitetails also eat a wide variety of native plants such as ferns, wild mushrooms and herbaceous forages (forbs) from April into the last days of summer when palatability and quality diminish.

 - Prickly lettuce